 By all this its a hard choice to see the art and screen blend into each other, i get that anime has a style and the art style switch between 2 sets.
 But the reason to flip them so fair seems like the enjoyment fall.

-A Zaregoto Series: The Headless Cycle Review (Two episodes)
+A Zaregoto Series: The Headless Cycle Review (Four episodes)

 TL;DR: Head tilts.
 Awesome characters.
 A mysterious, violent story that will have you on the edge of your seat by the end of every episode.

 Those who want to watch this series, but haven’t yet: